 What to Expect from Eyelid and Facial Reconstruction

 In most circumstances, eyelid and facial reconstruction is performed on an outpatient basis.
 Most repairs are performed under local anesthesia, with “twilight sleep” anesthesia, but more extensive defects may require general anesthesia.
 Sutures (stitches) are always used; at times, self-dissolving sutures are used, and in other cases sutures need to be removed after one to two weeks.
 Depending on the size and location of the defect, the reconstructive process may require two stages.
 In this scenario, the second procedure is typically much less involved than the first and is usually performed three to twelve weeks after the initial reconstruction.

 What to Expect after Eyelid and Facial Reconstruction

 Recovery after eyelid and facial reconstruction will depend on the nature of the procedure performed.
 Following closure of small- or medium-size defects, most patients resume their normal activities within a week or so.
-Individuals who work generally choose to take a week off or so.
+Individuals who work, generally choose to take a week or so off.
 If removable sutures have been used, they are usually taken out after seven to ten days.
-Recovery after closure of large defects may require more time, depending on the extent of the procedure required.
+Recovery after closure of large defects may require more time, depending on the extent of the procedure.
 Dr. Biesman will meet with you prior to removal of the skin cancer involving the eyelids or face to discuss the types of outcome that you may expect following treatment.